|

 Where to eat

-Disclaimer: I was invited by Visit Swansea Bay to review fun activities and restaurants for the weekend but as always my opinions are all my own and would only recommend activities and places I think you’ll love.
+Quick FYI guys – I was invited by Visit Swansea Bay to review fun activities and restaurants for the weekend but as always my opinions are all my own and would only recommend activities and places I think you’ll love!
+This post also contains affiliate links.
+I will receive a small commission for purchases made through these links at no extra cost to you.
+Thanks so much for your support!

 Similar Posts